PhD Final Examination (Defense)

 PhD Proposal Examination: Content and Format Guidelines

-The student is required to have the graduate coordinator sign-off on the proposal to ensure it meets the department requirements prior to scheduling the proposal defense with the department graduate secretary.
-Ideally, this should be done at least two weeks prior to the anticipated defense date.
+The student is required to have the graduate coordinator sign off on the proposal to ensure it meets department requirements prior to scheduling the proposal defense with the department graduate secretary.
+Ideally, this should be done at least two weeks before the anticipated defense date.

 The research proposal should answer the questions: